WhiteRose7-pretty/treasury/test.md

 # How to test website
+## how to check in localhost(admin)
+  for pull source from git repostory, admin need to migrate database.

+    python manage.py makemigrations
+    python manage.py migrate
+    python manage.py runserver {port}

 ## !Confirm development status and backend Api connection status(For Administrator)
     1. Confirm development status
         In development status, site doesn't working with full functions.